 Turin architectural landmarks are perfect for architectural photography.
-Architecture of this city is quite remarkable and has a long history.
-Although Torino dates back to Roman times, the city center as we see it today was developed during XV century when Savoy dukes moved in.
+The architecture of this city is quite remarkable and has a long history.
+Although Torino dates back to Roman times, the city center as we see it today was developed during the XV century when Savoy dukes moved in.

 Beautiful Mole Antonelliana can be seen from almost any point.
-Church of Holy Shroud and Church of San Lorenzo are a must see landmarks Piazza Castello, as are the Palazzo Reale and Palazzo Madama.
-At the end of Via Po is grand open space of piazza Veneto.
+Church of Holy Shroud and Church of San Lorenzo are must-see landmarks in Piazza Castello, as are the Palazzo Reale and Palazzo Madama.
+At the end of Via Po is the grand open space of piazza Veneto.
 Vittorio Emmanuele Bridge spans the river Po.
 It is believed that Napoleon himself commissioned this first stone bridge in the city.